IDWM/products-apollo-graphql/README.md

- # Apollo Server GraphQL with Couchbase - README
+ # Apollo Server GraphQL with Couchbase

  This project is a Apollo GraphQL server that uses a Couchbase non-relational database as its data storage.

  ## Prerequisites:
 - **Node.js**: Make sure you have Node.js installed on your system.
+You can check if Node.js is installed by running the following command in your terminal:
+    ```bash
+    node -v
+    ```
-You can download it from [here](https://nodejs.org/en).
+    If Node.js is not installed, you can download it from [here](https://nodejs.org/en).
+- **Couchbase**: You need to have a Couchbase account and cluster set up.
+If you don't have one, you can sign up [here](https://cloud.couchbase.com/sign-in).

  ## Installation: